triton-inference-server/server/docs/customization_guide/inference_protocols.md

   * `trace` : [trace endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_trace.md).
   * `logging` : [logging endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_logging.md).

-* `restricted-key` : Key to determine the GRPC / HTTP request header to be checked when a request to the protocol / API is received.
+* `restricted-key` : The GRPC / HTTP request header
+to be checked when a request is received.
 The completed header for GRPC will be in the form of `triton-grpc-protocol-<restricted-key>`.
-The completed header for HTTP will be in the form of `<restricted-key>`
+The completed header for HTTP will be in the form of `<restricted-key>`.

-* `restricted-value` : The value of the header to be matched in order to proceed in the process of the specified protocols.
+* `restricted-value` : The header value required to access the specified protocols.

 #### Example

-To start server with a subset of protocols to be restricted in use case described above, the following command line arguments can be set to accept "standard inference" request without additional header and the rest of the protocols with `triton-grpc-protocol-<admin-key>=<admin-value>` specified in header for GRPC and `<admin-key>=<admin-value>` for HTTP:
+To start the server with a set of protocols and APIs restricted for `admin` usage and the rest of the protocols and APIs left unrestricted use the following command line arguments:

 ```
+tritonserver --grpc-restricted-protocol=shared-memory,model-config,model-repository,statistics,trace:<admin-key>=<admin-value> \
-tritonserver --grpc-restricted-protocol=shared-memory,model-config,model-repository,statistics,trace:<admin-key>=<admin-value> --http-restricted-api=shared-memory,model-config,model-repository,statistics,trace:<admin-key>=<admin-value> ...
+             --http-restricted-api=shared-memory,model-config,model-repository,statistics,trace:<admin-key>=<admin-value> ...
 ```

+GRPC requests to `admin` protocols require that an additional header `triton-grpc-protocol-<admin-key>` is provided with value `<admin-value>`.
+HTTP requests to `admin` APIs required that an additional header `<admin-key>` is provided with value `<admin-value`.

 ## In-Process Triton Server API